lokimeyburg/lokimeyburg.github.io/_posts/2015-04-25-objectively-prioritizing-requirements-features.md

 The last variable in our calculation is "impact".
 What value does this provide to the customer?
 What does it cost us if we don’t do it?
 The impact score is a number from 1 to 5.
 It’s important that you sit down with your team and come to an agreement about what each number means.
 Here's an example of how you might define impact:

-1. Other.
-There’s a workaround.
+- 5 points: Won’t buy without this feature.
+We lose a premium customer.
-2. Customer finds it difficult to achieve their secondary goal.
-Need another product to solve.
+- 4 points: Customer loses time or money.
+We lose a regular customer.
-3. Customer finds it difficult to achieve their primary goal.
+- 3 points: Customer finds it difficult to achieve their primary goal.
 No other solution exists.
-4. Customer loses time or money.
-We lose a regular customer.
+- 2 points: Customer finds it difficult to achieve their secondary goal.
+Need another product to solve.
-5. Won’t buy without this feature.
-We lose a premium customer.
+- 1 point: Other.
+There’s a workaround.

 You can also have an impact score of 100,000 which is reserved for extreme cases - such as when the government mandates certain security features.